benhowell/benhowell.github.com/_drafts/data-analytics-and-the-deployment-dystopia.md

     Recruitment firms and some large employers are already using big data to qualify prospective candidates, and, with the endless march of information technology, the trend is set to trickle down to all levels of employment in the future.
     </p>
     <p>
     We will see an exponential growth in collection and use of our personal data and erosion of privacy in our lifetimes.
-Inevitably ones entire life (or lack thereof) will replace their CV and unless and in order to control that CV, one will have to retain a mindfulness of the digital consequences of their actions at all times.
+Inevitably ones entire life (or lack thereof) will replace their CV and in order to control that CV, one will have to retain a mindfulness of the digital consequences of their actions at all times.
     </p>
   </div>
 <div class="intro-img-border">